stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Which is kind of a bit of a lie because really Jenny developed that one because-- Oh, that's one thing to say as well.
 The planet's that David rewrote [__TIM:__ Yes.] were not written by us. [__TIM:__ No.] Fundamentally, we told Jenny just tell us something that is proper. [__TIM:__ Yeah.]
-So, I didn't-- I didn't have anything to do with the planets that David created.
-Um, that was all Jenny just improving at us then us being like, "Yes, of course, that's what happened".
+So, I didn't have anything to do with the planets that David created.
+That was all Jenny just improving at us then us being like, "Yes, of course, that's what happened".

 #### TIM